Pakistan to boycott T20 World Cup match against India on February 15

 - list 4 of 4UFC 325: Volkanovski dominates Lopes, defends featherweight title

-The statement did not mention why Pakistan would not play its group match against India.
+The statement did not mention why Pakistan would not play the group match.

 Pakistan’s participation in the tournament was thrown into uncertainty after Bangladesh were ousted by the International Cricket Council (ICC) over a logistical deadlock.